Brian Carbury: Military career

 Accepted for the RAF, Carbury began training in September 1937 and later in the year was appointed an acting pilot officer.
 His first posting, in June 1938, was to No. 41 Squadron which was based at Catterick in Yorkshire and operated the Hawker Fury bi-plane fighter.
 His pilot officer rank was confirmed a few months later.
-The squadron began converting to Supermarine Spitfires in January 1939.
+The squadron began converting to Supermarine Spitfire fighters in January 1939.
 In August, Carbury was posted to RAF Turnhouse near Edinburgh, Scotland, to join No. 603 (City of Edinburgh) Squadron of the Auxiliary Air Force (AAF) as a training officer.
 Being an AAF squadron, the pilots of No. 603 Squadron were weekend 'part-time' airmen from Edinburgh and the surrounding area.
 Carbury's work, as a by now experienced Spitfire pilot, was to help the amateur airmen convert to the aircraft.
 As war approached the squadron was mobilised and Carbury's posting, initially just temporary, was made permanent upon the outbreak of the war with Germany in September 1939.

 Second World War

 No. 603 Squadron's first encounter with the enemy was on 16 October 1939, when the Luftwaffe mounted its first raid of the war on Britain.
 A section of the squadron had taken off to intercept bombers targeting shipping in the Firth of Forth and shot down a Junkers Ju 88 east of Dalkeith.
 The destroyed German aircraft was the first to be shot down over Britain during the Second World War.
 Another Ju 88 was badly damaged in the encounter and crashed in Holland.
 Carbury, although flying that day, was not involved in the action.

 In early December, Carbury was part of a detachment of No. 603 Squadron sent to Montrose to provide fighter cover there.
 In this role, he and two other pilots attacked a group of seven Heinkel He 111 bombers on 7 December.
 He claimed a damaged He 111, observing smoke coming from both engines of the bomber as it turned away although he was unable to pursue it due to a lack of fuel.
 On 18 January 1940, reunited with the main body of No. 603 Squadron which was now flying from the RAF station at Dyce, he claimed a third share in the destruction of another He 111.
 The squadron carried out patrols and training over the spring and summer of 1940.
-During this time, he was promoted to flying officer and also shared in the destruction of two more German bombers, a He 111 in March and a Junkers 88 in July.
+During this time, he was promoted to flying officer and also shared in the destruction of two more German bombers, a He 111 in March and a Ju 88 in July.
 By this stage, the pilots of No. 603 Squadron were eager to join in the fighting over southern England.
 Among them was the Australian Richard Hillary, who on arrival at the squadron in early July, was greeted by Carbury and immediately invited to drinks in the mess.